 Would you like to put yourselves in the shoes of advertisers and feel their concerns about advertising on FAST TV?
-Stay with us and get to know how you can respond in 2023 to adjust your FAST-based advertising offering in 2024-2025.
+Stay with us and get to know how you can respond to adjust your FAST-based advertising offering in 2024-2025.

 Why are advertisers concerned?
 First of all, let us throw light on how FAST inventory is sold to understand the current concerns of advertisers and viewers.
 Being sold on an audience or addressable basis, ads are displayed to viewers who watch TV.
 When it comes to how FAST inventory is sold, it’s purchased directly or via programmatic buying platforms.
 The difficulty is that different aggregators don’t coordinate on the inventory they sell, so the viewer may see ads several times in the same ad pod.
 So, what about advertisers?
 They may worry about being displayed in the same ad pod as their competitors.